ruuvi/ruuvi.firmware.c/README.md

 Ruuvi code is BSD-3 licensed.
 Submodules and external dependencies have their own licenses, which are BSD-compatible.

 # Changelog
+## 3.27.2
+  - Use busyloop in log flush to avoid getting stuck if logs are flushed in interrupt context
+  - Initialize variables in environmental logging to zero.
+Explicit U64->U32 timestamp typecast.

 ## 3.27.1
   - Fix errors in data format 5 encoding
   - Known issue: timestamps are occasionally wrong in log data